MASSA AND LUCCA: NORTHERN TUSCANY GEMS

 COLONNATA, MASSA

 The city is renowned for its pork fat delicacy called Lardo di Colonnato.
-Quarrying marble with slave labor, the village aimed to replace expensive imported Greek marble with Luni marble from the area.
-Massa is rich and savory in its cuisine.
+Quarrying marble with slave labour, the village aimed to replace expensive imported Greek marble with Luni marble from the area.
+Massa is rich and savoury in its cuisine.
 Indeed, the lard is the product of excellence, resting in Carrara marble basins with spices.
-Try the delicious noodles with beans, stuffed tortellini, and lasagna lard.
-Unless you are a vegan, this place probably won’t be a food stop for you.

 Colonnato Terrace View